Jennifer Lawrence’s Nude Photos: Man Who Leaked Star’s Private Photos Sentenced To Prison

 When Jennifer Lawrence’s nude photos were leaked online in 2014, social media descended into madness.

 Jennifer Lawrence wasn’t the only celebrity whose photos were exposed against her will, however.
-The actress’ breach of privacy happened in connection to a larger leak that exposed the nude photos of celebrities including Hope Solo, Mary Elizabeth Winstead and Kate Upton, though it was probably not any consolation.
+The actress’ breach of privacy happened in connection to a larger leak that exposed the nude photos of celebrities including Hope Solo, Mary Elizabeth Winstead, and Kate Upton, though it was probably not any consolation.

 Edward Majerczyk, the Chicago man responsible for hacking and distributing the photos, including Jennifer Lawrence’s nudes, has just been sentenced to nine months in prison.